pereznetworks/A-Course-Rating-API/README.md

 # Mongo db *getting started note:*

-  although the steps in the project requirement indicate to...
+although the steps in the project requirement indicate to:

   1: import seed data using - mydbname

   2: create a mongo connection using - mydbname

   3: create models from schema and and doc/collection to match

   4: then work on routes,
       that will run queries on these and return json data

   I ended up having to start over

     I used the basic Mongo shell cmds

     mongo
       show dbs
       use mydbname
       db.dropDatabase()

-    process as documented on https://mongoosejs.com/docs/models.html
+process as documented on https://mongoosejs.com/docs/models.html :

   *this second set of steps...

   was the only I could get data into the document/collections

    I created from the models I declared in my code*

   1: create a mongo connection using - mydbname
   2: create schema and declare models
   3: create documents from the models

   4: seed data using ....

       the insertMany method on the document/collection

       I wrote a module for this in seed-data/insertData.js

       which exports initUsers, initCourses, initReviews methods

       these are run by index.js when the express server starts

       one each of the user, course, review documents/collections

         if no results returned from a find({})

            then an insertMany is run

   5: then with routes set

       can run queries on these documents/collections

       which Returns json data as expected

   *it seems that even though, per the project instructions...

     I run the mongo-import cmds,

     and am connecting to the course-api db,

     I am actually not able to access that data,

     other than through mongo shell directly*